natecraddock/zf/doc/zf.md

 `vim $(find -type f | zf)` : Fuzzy find on the file tree and open the selcted file in vim

 `git switch $(git branch | cut -c 3- | zf)` : Switch to selected git branch

+`find -type f | zf --preview 'cat {}'`: Fuzzy find files and show a preview of the contents using cat

 ## EXIT STATUS